Trevor-george1/G-N-Z-Event-Finder/SimpleApi/README.md

-# Simple API
+# Event finder API

-Simple HTTP API for playing with `User` model.
+Simple HTTP API for displaying popular `events` in the country

 ## Files